Leading the Way

 By Christina Hernandez Sherwood

 Open access.
 Artificial intelligence.
 Reader interaction.
-For Wolfgang Kuebler, PhD, MD, FAPS, who began his three-year term as APS publications chair in April, the rapidly changing landscape of scholarly publishing presents both challenges and opportunities.
+For Wolfgang Kuebler, MD, FAPS, who began his three-year term as APS publications chair in April, the rapidly changing landscape of scholarly publishing presents both challenges and opportunities.

 “It’s really a fascinating time to work on publishing,” says Kuebler, chair and professor in the Institute of Physiology at Charité–Universitätsmedizin Berlin, one of the largest university hospitals in Europe.
 “I’m thrilled to be in a position to witness that.”